 So Grant invited a scholarship recipient to speak with the fundraisers.
 No one else was allowed—no executives, no school personnel.
 Only the callers and the scholarship student.
 The student spent about five minutes telling the callers how those phone calls made a difference in his life and how much he appreciated it.

-“The callers spiked 142% in weekly minutes on the phone and 171% in weekly money raised,” Grant reports, “and that actually turned out to be a conservative estimate because in another study we found a more compelling scholarship student who had a more powerful story to tell, and average callers spiked more than 400% in weekly revenue.”
+“The callers spiked 142 percent in weekly minutes on the phone and 171 percent in weekly money raised,” Grant reports, “and that actually turned out to be a conservative estimate, because in another study, we found a more compelling scholarship student who had a more powerful story to tell, and average callers spiked more than 400 percent in weekly revenue.”

 To be clear, nothing in the circumstances of making the phone calls had changed.
 The callers used all the same materials in the same environment with the same goal.
 The only thing that changed was the umwelt—the callers’ subjective world of making fundraising calls.

-Your umwelt is like a lens through which you see, and impacts how you interact with whatever is going on in your life.
-In some situations your umwelt creates a reality in which you act effectively, and in others you are unable to see any possibility for effective action—your umwelt is not serving you.
+Your umwelt is like a lens through which you see the world, and it impacts how you interact with whatever is going on in your life.
+In some situations, your umwelt creates a reality in which you act effectively, and in others, you are unable to see any possibility for effective action—your umwelt is not serving you.
 A shift in your umwelt doesn’t change the situation you confront, but it does alter the impact that situation has on you, and the ways in which you interact with it.

 Before speaking with the scholarship student, the callers’ umwelt (the subjective world of the job) was one of trying to convince alumni to donate to the school—or more cynically, “to swindle alums into giving their hard-earned dollars away,” Grant jokes.

 Their effectiveness was determined by that umwelt; the lens through which they saw everything they were doing.
 After meeting a real person whose life was positively impacted by their work, the callers’ umwelt shifted to one of a meaningful opportunity to make a difference.